Chart Color Schemes

 Age

-The median age in Heathcote - Waterfall is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The percentage of the population aged 85 and over is 4.8%, compared to Greater Sydney.
-Meanwhile, the proportion of people aged 25-34 is lower at 8.2%.
-According to post-2021 Census data, the age group of 15 to 24 has increased from 11.5% to 12.7% of the population.
-Conversely, the 25 to 34 age group has decreased from 9.6% to 8.2%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Heathcote - Waterfall.
-The 75 to 84 age group is expected to grow by 47%, adding 228 people, reaching a total of 711 from the previous figure of 482.
-Notably, the combined population aged 65 and over will account for 87% of the total population growth in the area, reflecting its aging demographic profile.
-In contrast, the age groups of 5 to 14 and 25 to 34 are expected to experience population declines.
+The median age in Heathcote-Waterfall is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+The percentage of the population aged 85 and above is 4.8%, compared to Greater Sydney.
+Meanwhile, the percentage of the population aged 25-34 is 8.2%.
+According to data from the 2021 Census, the percentage of the population aged 15-24 has grown from 11.5% to 12.7%, while the percentage aged 25-34 has declined from 9.6% to 8.2%.
+Population forecasts for 2041 indicate substantial demographic changes in Heathcote-Waterfall, with the 75-84 age group expected to grow by 47% (227 people), reaching a total of 711 from 483.
+Notably, the combined age groups of 65 and above will account for 88% of the total population growth, reflecting the area's aging demographic profile.
+In contrast, the age groups of 5-14 and 25-34 are expected to experience population declines.